Hamchin/Chrome-Extension-Translate/README.md

 ## All URLs

-- Select text and click the button to translate English into Japanese.
+- Click the button to translate the selected text.

 ## Google